TritonDataCenter/sdc-cloudapi/docs/index.md

 **error.code** | **Details**
 -------------- | -----------
-PrepareImageDidNotRun | This typically means that the target KVM machine (e.g. Linux) has old guest tools that pre-date the image creation feature.
+PrepareImageDidNotRun | This typically means that the target harware virtual machine (e.g. Linux) has old guest tools that pre-date the image creation feature.
 Guest tools can be upgraded with installers at <https://download.joyent.com/pub/guest-tools/>.
 Other possibilities are: a boot time greater than the five-minute timeout, or a bug or crash in the image-preparation script
-VmHasNoOrigin  | Origin image data could not be found for the machine.
-Typically this is for a machine *migrated* before image creation support was added
+VmHasNoOrigin  | Origin image data could not be found for the instance.
+Typically this is for an instance *migrated* before image creation support was added
 NotSupported   | Indicates an error due to functionality that isn't currently supported.
-One example is that custom image creation of a VM based on a custom image isn't currently supported
+One example is that custom image creation of an instance based on a custom image isn't currently supported
 InternalError  | A catch-all error for unexpected or internal errors

 ### Errors